lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 {{Fig--example-code-mapping}} gives a possible mapping, it can be changed to add new codes or reduced if some values are never used by both ends.

-Since the field can be treated differently in upstream than in downstream.
+ The field can be treated differently in upstream than in downstream.
    If the Thing is a client an entry can be set on the uplink message with a code matching for 0.0X values and another for downlink values for Y.ZZ codes.
 It is the opposite if the thing is a server.